ENGRAVED VASE(CRYSTAL) H272

 ERIK HÖGLUND|1932–1998|SWEDEN

-After studying sculpture at Konstfack in Stockholm, he began his career as a designer at BODA in 1953 and was actively involved with the company for approximately 20 years.
+Erik Höglund was one of Sweden’s most influential artists and designers.
+After studying sculpture at Konstfack in Stockholm, he began his career as a designer at Boda Glassworks in 1953, where he worked intensively for nearly two decades.

-Throughout his life, he created paintings and bronze works, and was involved in commission work such as church murals, furnishings, interior design, and public monuments, expanding his creative activities into various fields.
+Throughout his life Höglund also created paintings and bronze works, and undertook commissions such as church wall decorations, furnishings, interior design and public monuments.

-The artist in the glass factory featured in the film 'Mitt liv som hund (My Life as a Dog)' by Swedish master director Lasse Hallström is modeled after Erik Höglund, and the film depicts him before he gained recognition.
+A glass factory artist appearing in the film “My Life as a Dog” by Swedish director Lasse Hallström is said to be modeled after Erik Höglund.
+In the film, the character reflects the period before Höglund gained widespread recognition.

 ELEPHANT offers gift wrapping using our original "HOW TO WRAP_" wrapping paper.
 Please use this service for gifts to friends, acquaintances, and family.